ethereum/go-ethereum/docs/developers/dapp-developer/native-bindings.md

 ### Generating the bindings {#generating-bindings}

-To demonstrate the binding generator a contract is required.
+A contract is required to demonstrate the binding generator.
 The contract `Storage.sol` implements two very simple functions: `store` updates a user-defined `uint256` to the contract's storage, and `retrieve` displays the value stored in the contract to the user.
 The Solidity code is as follows:

 ```solidity
 // SPDX-License-Identifier: GPL-3.0